 You will receive consistent distance and launch angle since the center of gravity was carefully placed in each of these golf irons.

-Overall, it’s difficult to surpass the Callaway Mavrik’s remarkable characteristics for the mid handicap golfer.
+Overall, it’s difficult to surpass Callaway Mavrik’s remarkable characteristics for the mid-handicap golfer.

 The Mavrik super game improvement irons will give you a competitive advantage in a game of inches.